 Troy Aikman, Superbowl-winning football quarterback, TV sports commentator.
 In 2009, he finally graduated from UCLA, 20 years after leaving college to play in the National Football League.
 Aikman had promised his mother, when he left school just two courses shy of a degree, that he would return and finish.
 In 2009, at the age of 42, he finally fulfilled that commitment, earning A's in his last two courses, thus earning a bachelor's degree in sociology.

 Malin Akerman, model, actress.
 She enrolled in York University (Toronto) but left after about a year to see what else was out there.
-She moved to Los Angeles to become an actress.
+She moved to Los Angeles to become a model and actress.

 Dennis Albaugh, billionaire founder of pesticide company Albaugh Inc. Earned a 2-year agriculture business degree from Des Moines Community College.
 Did not continue on to a 4-year degree.

 Edward Albee, playwright.
 Dropped out of Trinity College after three semesters.
 Previously he had been expelled from several private high schools.

 Jack Albertson, Oscar-winning actor.
 High school dropout.